thtrieu/essence/README.md

 Is an on-going project that builds auto-differentiable, directed-acyclic computational-graph using `numpy`, with occasional falls back to `C` whenever perfomance is demanded.
 The interface is inspired by `Tensorflow`.
 Currenly the project supports CPU only.

-Current working layers: fully connected, convolution, dropout, batch normalization.
+Current working layers: fully connected, convolution, dropout, batch normalization, long short term memory

 TODO: Augmented memory RNN: namely a Neural Turing Machine (should be cool).

+*Motivation:* if there is one algorithm to understand in Deep Learning, that might be Back Propagation.
+Not chaining derivaties on the paper but actually implement it, experience yourself the vanishing/exploding gradients, witness numerical underflow/overflow in cross-entropy softmax or see the *linear carousel* as one solid line in your code is just wonderful.

 ### Test 1: MNIST with depth-2 MLP, relu, dropout & train with SGD.